 - Widespread fine pink rash caused by Roseola virus

-- Classic feature is that the rash is preceded by 2 or 3 days of high fever
+- Classic feature is that the rash is preceded by 3 to 5 days of high fever

 - The fever goes away before the rash starts

 - A doctor has told you that your child probably has Roseola or